Geometric multipole expansion and its application to semi-neutral inclusions of general shape: Multi-coated inclusion case

-Let's consider the properties of the FPTs for an inclusion with rotational symmetry.
-A domain is said to have rotational symmetry of order $n$ if it looks precisely the same after a rotation by $2\pi/n$.
-Figure \ref{rot_sym} shows domains with rotational symmetry of various orders.
+Let us consider some properties of FPTs for a multi-coated structure with rotational symmetry.
+Let $N$ be a positive integer.
+A domain is said to have rotational symmetry of order $N$ if it is invariant under the rotation by by $2\pi/N$ (see Figure \ref{rot_sym}).